-Hello, students!
-I know many of you dread this course, but good news, many students wind up thriving in this course despite their initial fears.
-I invite you this semester to step outside your comfort zone, to surprise yourself by developing new levels of confidence, and to engage deeply with the classroom learning community we build together.
-My goal for this class is that you challenge your own limitations, and surpass your own personal best, and hopefully, have fun doing it.

-Please read this syllabus from top to bottom as it is filled with important information about how the course operates, about expectations for students, and detailed explanations about the Research Participation System students are expected to complete outside of class on their own.
+A note of welcome: Hi!
+I know many of you dread this course, but I have also known many students who wind up thriving in this course despite their initial fears.
+I invite you this semester to step outside your comfort zone, to surprise yourself by developing new levels of confidence, and to engage deeply with the classroom learning community I hope we build together.
+Please read this syllabus from top to bottom as it is filled with important information for how the course operates, expectations for you, and a detailed explanation of the Research Participation System which you will be expected to complete outside of class on your own.
 I will consider your continued enrollment in the course after 8/25/2018 a contractual agreement that you have read, understand, and agree with this document in full.